Ginxo/npm-treatment-tools/README.md

 ### npmtt

 ```
-usage: npmtt [-hr]
+usage: npmtt [Options]

 Options:
-  h   print this helpful message
+  help   print this helpful message
-  r   remove `resolved` and `integrity` fields from package-lock.json and/or yarn.lock
+  remove   remove `resolved` and `integrity` fields from package-lock.json and/or yarn.lock

 What npmtt will do:
  - look for package-lock.json or yarn.lock files